rreusser/beans/README.md

 ### What is your time actually worth?

 Cool.
-You saved $1.57 by going to the store that's a little cheaper than the other store.
-And then you found a quarter at the cash register.
-That's really great.
-How many quarters did you spend telling your co-worker about it?
-I mean let's not obsess over it or anything, but it might be good to at least know.
+You refactored someone's code into a totally killer feature that's gonna bump sales just a smidge.
+And then you went to lunch and found a quarter at the cash register.
+That's really great, but how many quarters did it cost to tell your co-worker about it?
+I mean let's not obsess over it or anything, but it might be good to know.

 `beans` is a simple command line tool to help you understand the value of your time.
-With Growl notifications just to be sure you get the point.
+With Growl notifications just to be sure you don't forget what your time is worth.

 ### Installation